ZzBombardierzZ/SQF_Comment_Remover/README.md

 ## Legal
 * You are welcome to use this code in any way you want.
 * I am not responsible for any damage you might cause.
 * I got the comment_remover code from [here](https://stackoverflow.com/a/18381470) and I do not claim credit for writing that part.
 Regex is powerful and I don't want to reinvent the wheel.
+This comment_remover code is no longer in use.
+I am now using [this method](https://stackoverflow.com/a/1656009)